Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Numerical simulation

 \subsection{Settings}

 We perform Monte Carlo simulations to compute the logical error rates when the proposed method is applied to the integer programming decoder under the circuit-level noise.
 The number of samples in the Monte Carlo simulations is $10^6$.
-Since the quantum state after the decoding and recovery operation in space-time may not necessarily be in the code space, we perform an ideal error correction at the final time-slice \cite{landahl}.
+In order to evaluate logical error rates, we need to compare the input logical state with the output logical state.
+Since the quantum state after the decoding and recovery operation in space-time may not necessarily be in the code space, we perform an ideal error correction at the final time-slice \cite{Aliferis2005QuantumAT,landahl} to project the state onto the code space.
 For comparison, we also compute the logical error rates of the existing method that uses a single ancilla qubit for each syndrome measurement and employs uniform decoder weights.
 We call this existing method the {\it single ancilla method} in the following.
 We use Stim \cite{gidney2021stim} to implement the quantum circuits and CPLEX \cite{cplex} for the integer programming solver.
+The source code we used is available on GitHub \cite{github_code}.

 FTQC is thought to be performed at a physical error rate far below the threshold, so the behavior of the logical error rates in the low physical error rate region is essential.
 In the region where the physical error rate is sufficiently low, the logical error rate $p_{\mathrm{L}}$ scales as follows \cite{surface_circuit_threshold2}: